JHU-PL-Lab/www-pl-lab/projects/type-constraints/type-constraints.md

   : The basic idea behind improving the quality of a monovariant control flow
-    analysis such as 0CFA is the concept of polyvariant analyses such as Agesen's Cartesian Product Algorithm (CPA) and Shivers' _n_CFA.
+    analysis such as 0CFA is the concept of polyvariant analyses such as Agesen's Cartesian Product Algorithm (CPA) and Shivers' <em>n</em>CFA.
 In this paper we develop a novel framework for polyvariant flow analysis based on Aiken-Wimmers constrained type theory.
-We develop instantiations of our framework to formalize various polyvariant algorithms, including _n_CFA and CPA.
-With our CPA formalization, we show the call-graph based termination condition for CPA will not always guarantee termination.
+We develop instantiations of our framework to formalize various polyvariant algorithms, including
+    <em>n</em>CFA and CPA.
+With our CPA formalization, we show the call-graph
+    based termination condition for CPA will not always guarantee termination.
 We then develop a novel termination condition and prove it indeed leads to a terminating algorithm.
 Additionally, we show how data polymorphism can be modeled in the framework, by defining a simple extension to CPA that incorporates data polymorphism.

 - V. Trifonov, S.Smith,
   [Subtyping Constrained Types](/projects/type-constraints/papers/subtyping-constrained-types.pdf),